mrstalon/undo-redo-with-immutable.js/README.md

-# Simple example of undo/redo
+# SSSSimple example of undo/redo